 Scope and Content Note

-The records of the Lakeland Downtown Development Authority (LDDA) were transferred to the Special Collections Unit of the Lakeland Public Library in early 2003 and added to in 2004.
-There are 36 linear feet of boxes.
+The records of the Lakeland Downtown Development Authority (LDDA) were transferred to the Special Collections Unit of the Lakeland Public Library in early 2003, with an additional transfer in 2004.
 The records are in generally good condition and were in no particular order when received.
 The records provide a comprehensive overview of the agency since its inception.

 The LDDA was created by the "Lakeland Downtown Development Authority Act" enacted by the Florida State Legislature in 1977 and amended in 1978.
 The Lakeland City Commission adopted Ordinance 2046 on September 19, 1977 establishing the boundaries of the Lakeland Downtown Development Authority Area, which were expanded in 1984.